 To work this out, pretend you’re a shopkeeper and make up some imaginary orders.
 Calculate the size, weight and number of boxes you’d require to ship that size of order, including the cost of any special packing materials that might be necessary.

-Then, as Lucy did, shop around for a deal.
-Visit lots of carriers’ websites, and find out how much delivery would be using a next day service, or a three day service, or whatever other options are appropriate.
+Then shop around for a deal.
+Visit lots of carriers’ websites and find out how much delivery would be using a next day service, or a three day service, or whatever other options are appropriate.

 4. Your carriage paid level shouldn’t make retailers faint or flee.